andylcy82/web-update-monitor/README.md

 ## Author
 [Andy Lee] - https://github.com/andylcy82

+## Purpose
-This Python script "web-update-monitor.py" is designed to check a list of websites for specific updates of keywords / key phrases at a defined frequency and send email notifications to specified recipients based on the update status.
+This Python script "web-update-monitor.py" is designed to check a list of websites for updates of a specified keyword / key phrase at a frequency (e.g. every 6 hours) and send email notifications to specified recipients based on the update status.

 ## Getting Started
 Before running this script, you will need to make sure that you have Python installed on your machine, along with the following libraries: